 COMMUNICATION is important.
 Nothing damages a relationship like misunderstandings that could have been avoided by a clear agreement.
 Seek legal advice in drafting a lease.
+The lease agreement template in Appendix D was prepared for a lawyer with the needs of a congregation in mind.
 The key role of a lawyer is to anticipate problems based on experience and allow for terms to deal with them.
 It is also important to include a dispute resolution process prior to a need for one.

-MOTE: While the regional council is available to consult, fees for legal counsel are the responsibility of the community of faith (congregation or pastoral charge).
+NOTE: While the regional council is available to consult, fees for legal counsel are the responsibility of the community of faith (congregation or pastoral charge).

 ALLOCATION OF RISK: it is important to allocate risk.
-While the owner (the 'lesser') insures the building and the congregation (the 'lessee') insures its contents, on which party does the responsibility lie if, say, the congregation was to cause a fire?
+While the owner (the 'lesser') ensures the building and the congregation (the 'lessee') ensures its contents, on which party does the responsibility lie if, say, the congregation was to cause a fire?
 Similarly, if someone is injured, which party of the lease is liable for injuries or other damages?
-The congregation must ensure that its insurance is revised to deal with a lease; and, it is wise for the congregation to confirm that the owner's liability insurance is adequate as well.
+The congregation must ensure that its insurance is revised to deal with a lease; and it is wise for the congregation to confirm that the owner's liability insurance is adequate as well.